 We find that these harnesses are minimally aversive (i.e. unpleasant) for most dogs.
 While they don’t provide as much control (turning power) as a head halter, most dogs are able to get used to them much faster than head halters, which makes them a great training tool.

 The purpose of a front clip harness is to provide you with extra control over your dog by making turning their body away from something easier to do.
 When your dog pulls towards something, the front leash attachment point causes them to pivot around their chest toward you.

 There are a number of different styles of front-clip dog harnesses available now.
 We prefer to purchase these from our local pet stores, but many of the “Big Chain” stores carry them as well.
 Here are a few of the available styles and some of their characteristics:

 - The Freedom Harness features a back and front attachment point (some believe that this helps to better control the dog)

 - One of our favorite features is the felt-covered strap material around the armpits that protects your dog’s skin

 - Back attachment is a “martingale” style (limited-slip) point

-- Some models include a double-ended leash to attach to the top and front, though these may need to be purchased seperately
+- Some models include a double-ended leash to attach to the top and front, though these may need to be purchased separately

 - Fit on these may be a little looser during non-pulling times, increasing comfort, and snugger during pulling to help turning